childerich/ulthuan/index.md

 - ***Diplomacy***: Either improve your own relation with a creep nation of your choice by 1 (and gift them gold if you like to) or lower the relations of another player with a creep nation of your choice by 1

 ## Movement
+The following movement rules apply to all movements, independant if its your own or a creep army and if the movement is triggered my an action or by an event.
+- You can move up to three connected map fields far, but all the movement has to be spend on one army
+- Mountains cannot be crossed
+- An army can only be moved once per turn
+- There is no limit to the number of armies allowed on one field
+- Water fields can only be entered from a friendly harbour field.
+- Movement cannot be ended on a water field
+- If you move on a field with another fortress, city or army (not garrison): If any of the owners wishes, your movement is over and the army stays there.
+If the owner is creep, they will stop you unless you have friendly relations.

 ## Armies